30+ Back-to-School Tips for a Great Year 2021

 - Veggie spears: Sliced bell peppers, carrots, cherry tomatoes, or cucumber slices are refreshing and taste great with a dip like guacamole.

-- Hard-boiled eggs: provide a perfect protein boost, but have a really unfortunate smell, so be forewarned if you open one at school.
+- Hard-boiled eggs: They provide a perfect protein boost, but have a really unfortunate smell, so be forewarned if you open one at school.

-- Popcorn: crunchy and delicious.
-Pop a small
+- Popcorn: Crunchy and delicious.
+Pop a small.

-- Nuts: cashews, walnuts, almonds, Brazil nuts, etc. provide a healthy, filling dose of protein and fat that’s great for growing kids.
+- Nuts: Cashews, walnuts, almonds, Brazil nuts, etc., provide a healthy, filling dose of protein and fat that’s great for growing kids.

-Safe School Transportation
+29. Encourage Safe School Transportation